eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		\cite{WikipediaContributors2018a20}.
 	- A relation over a collection of sets is a subset of their Cartesian product \cite{WikipediaContributors2018a20}.
+	- When the sets are equivalent, the relation is homogeneous (i.e., homogeneous relation) \cite{WikipediaContributors2018a20}.
+	- When each of the sets are unique, the relation is heterogeneous (i.e., heterogeneous relation) \cite{WikipediaContributors2018a20}.
 + A **relation schema** is a pair of a heading and "a set of constraints defined in terms of that heading", and can include a name
 	\cite{WikipediaContributors2018a1}.